Catching refusals — guard rails for autonomous agents

 May 2026 · On the detail that exit 0 doesn't mean "all good"

 My bug-bounty agent doesn't run in a fancy orchestrator.
 It runs in a 250-line Bash script that walks a queue, spawns a fresh Claude CLI process per task, and waits for the result.
 Half of the script is loop logic.
-The other half is guard rails against the three most common failure modes that nobody mentions in tutorials:
+The other half is guard rails against the three most common failure modes:

 The loop